Plow United

-Plow United is an American punk rock formed in Wilmington, Delaware in 1992.
+Plow United is an American punk rock band formed in Wilmington, Delaware in 1992.
 They play fast punk rock with pop, thrashcore and hardcore influences.
-Their lyrics are sometimes labeled "emo" postfact.
+Their lyrics are sometimes labeled "emo".
 Band members are Brian McGee (vocals and guitar), Sean Rule (drums) and Joel Tannenbaum (bass).

 History

 Formation and first three albums (1992–1998)

 McGee, Rule and Tannenbaum met at a private high school in Wilmington, Delaware in 1989.
 In 1992, they formed a band called Plow and recorded two demo tapes ("Old Country Church Broadcast" and "Warped Sense of Humor").
 They began playing shows in Delaware and Southeast Pennsylvania over the next 18 months.

 In 1994, Tannenbaum moved to West Chester, Pennsylvania where the band played with other regional acts and began working with the newly started Creep Records (based in West Chester) and Coolidge Records (based in New Jersey).
 Plow changed its name to "Plow United" when a band of the same name from Baltimore, Maryland sent them a letter claiming rights to the name.
 A reproduction of the letter can be found inside the cover of their eponymous debut album, which Creep Records released that same year.

 Plow United played continuously throughout the Northeastern United States from 1994 until 1997.
 Armed with their Coolidge and Creep releases, and coupled with their beloved van, Sadi, they also toured the United States multiple times, eventually taking their music as far as Canada.
 They shared lineups at shows with national acts like Lagwagon, At the Drive-In, Bouncing Souls and Good Riddance.

 In 1996, the band recorded and released their second record ("Goodnight Sellout"), and received attention from major labels.
 They declined to pursue a career in rock and roll, however, and in 1997 the band broke up at the height of its popularity.
 In 1998 Creep Records released a posthumous third LP ("Narcolepsy"), a darker take on the band's loose, aggressive pop punk sound.
 In 1998, Plow United reformed to play three shows in New York and Pennsylvania to promote the release of "Narcolepsy".